 The Big Heel

 A 24-inch painting of a heel.
-I have nothing further to say.
+I have nothing further to add at this time.

 Toast Sponges & More